Xinyiw28/CrossChat/README.md

 # *CrossChat*

 This ``python`` package is designed to detect and analyze hierarchical structures within cell-cell communications (CCC).
+Link to the paper can be found here: https://www.nature.com/articles/s41467-024-54821-x.

 ### Installation from GitHub